 The specifications define elements that are mandatory for all Redfish implementations as well as optional elements that can be chosen by system vendor or manufacturer.
-The specifications also define points at which OEM (system vendor) -specific extensions can be provided by a given implementation.
+The specifications also define points at which extensions specific to the OEM (system vendor) can be provided by a given implementation.